Run FC Ltd respects your privacy and is committed to protecting your personal data.

 • You request marketing to be sent to you; or

 • Third parties or publicly available sources.
 We may receive personal data about you from various third parties and public sources as set out below:

 • Technical Data from the following parties: (a) analytics providers; (b) search information providers.

 • Contact, Financial and Transaction Data from providers of technical, payment and delivery services.
 How we use your personal data We need to collect your personal data so that we can provide the services you request from us – either sending you information about a charity or event.
 We will not collect any personal data from you that we do not need in order to provide our services.
 We will only use your personal data when the law allows us to.

-How the Sports Media Agency will Use Your Data
+How Run FC Ltd will Use Your Data